Levigty/ResNet50-Classification/README.md

  ## Step 3: Testing
  ```
-    run test_resnet.py to train the model
+    run test_resnet.py to test the model
  ```